hezhonghao/Algorithms-Data-Structure/README.md

 # Algorithms
-My repository for all the algorithmic practices.
+My repository for all the algorithmic and data structure practices.
 Things I found beautiful.